Can you avoid inheritance tax?

-The money you release can be passed on to your heirs, or spent yourself.
-Providing you survive the gift by seven years, there will be no tax to pay.
+The money you release can be passed on to your heirs, or you can spend it.
+Providing you survive any gifts by seven years, there will be no IHT to pay.

 When you die

 When you die, the value of your estate will be reduced, either by the mortgage debt (with a lifetime mortgage) or because only part of the value of your home will still belong to your estate (with a home reversion).

 It sounds simple enough, but think carefully before going down this route.
 With lifetime mortgages, interest is ‘rolled up’ and your debt can swiftly grow.

 For example, a £50,000 mortgage with an interest rate of 7% a year will have almost doubled to £98,358 within 10 years.
-You could end up owing more to your lender than your estate would have paid in tax – either way, your heirs won’t benefit.
+You could end up owing more to your lender than you would have saved in IHT bills – either way, your heirs won’t benefit.

 With the other route, you're selling off part of your home for less than its full value.
 So think about whether you're willing to let the bank take half of your home, just to stop HMRC getting a slice.

 Consult a specialist

 If you can’t reduce an IHT bill, you can insure against it.
-This is one of the simplest ways of covering an unwelcome bill, but unless you're relatively young and healthy, the cost may be high.
+Life insurance is one of the simplest ways of covering an unwelcome bill, but unless you're relatively young and healthy, policies can be expensive.